About St. James UCC

-St. James was founded in 1853 as St. Jacob’s German Evangelical Church.
-Worship and all study happened using the German language until about 1920 when the transition was made to English.
+St. James United Church of Christ was founded in 1853 as St. Jacob’s German Evangelical Church.
+Worship and all study happened in German until about 1920, when the transition was made to English.

 A Christian Education Building was added in 1958 to accommodate a growing Christian Education program.